Lodovico Buffetti

-Lodovico Buffetti (Verona, 1722- March 1782) was an Italian painter.
+Lodovico Buffetti (1722 –March 1782) was an Italian painter.

 Biography

-Born to a pharmacist, he trained in Verona under Simone Brentana, but moved and worked mainly in Vicenza.
+Born in Verona, Republic of Venice to a pharmacist, he trained there under Simone Brentana, but moved to and worked mainly in Vicenza.
 He painted sacred subjects.
 His son, Giuseppe Buffetti, also became a painter.

 He painted an altarpiece depicting St Vincent Ferrer performing miracle for San Pietro in Monastero.
 He painted a Marriage of the Virgin and a Glory of St Joseph for the suppressed Oratory of Santa Caterina presso Ognissanti.
 He painted a St Augustine meditating on the Trinity for the church of Santa Eufemia.
 For the church of Santi Eleuterio e Barbara, he painted a Santi Coronati.
-For the church of the Filippini in Vicenza, he painted a St Anne, Virgin and young John the Baptist; a Samaritana at the well with Jesus; and Dinner at Emmaus.
+For the church of the Filippini in Vicenza, he painted St Anne, Virgin and young John the Baptist; Samaritan at the well with Jesus; and Dinner at Emmaus.
 He also painted for the churches for San Girolamo, San Jacopo, and Santa Maria Maddalena.